|Copyright: fberti / 123RF Stock Photo|

-Unfortunately, Florinef almost always helps kids and teens and rarely works on adults, but there are other medications that may help adults (and kids, too), particularly beta blockers.
+Unfortunately, Florinef almost always helps kids and teens and rarely works on adults, but there are other medications that may help adults (and kids, too), particularly low-dose beta blockers.
 Beta blockers work by blocking certain hormones in order to keep heart rate down and stabilize blood pressure.
 The first time I took one, my heart rate decreased about 30 bpm in the very first hour, bringing it down to normal levels for the first time in years!
 That alone allowed me to be more active without going over my limits and causing a crash/relapse.
 Starting beta blockers was another life-changing treatment for my older son and I (read more at the link).
 They have allowed us both to be much more active, without post-exertional crashes.
 To learn more about WHY this works and how to use a heart rate monitor to help quantify your limits, read my post on Heart Rate and Post-Exertional Crashes in ME/CFS.
 Both my son and I now rarely crash from over-exertion and have greatly improved physical stamina.
-I can now walk for up to an hour...with no crash after!
+I can now walk for over an hour...with no crash after!

 Some medications that you may take for other reasons help OI: for example, birth control pills and SSRIs (a type of anti-depressant) help increase blood volume and decongestants (particularly pseudoephedrine aka Sudafed) are vaso-constrictors.
 In fact, if I have something to do in the evening (when my beta blockers are wearing off), I sometimes take 2 Sudafed to help with OI.